-- Lid Vacuum: A lid left on a pan after turning down the heat or turning the burner off, may result in a vacuum that causes the lid to seal to the pan.
-Using a lid made for another pan can also cause a lid vacuum.
+- · Glass Lids: Do not use lids when deep frying. - Cracks and Scratches: Do not use glass lids that have cracks or scratches.
+If your lid is cracked or has deep scratches, breakage can occur spontaneously.
+Please contact Consumer Relations for a replacement. - Cleaning: Never use metal utensils, sharp instruments or harsh abrasives that may scratch or weaken the glass. - Temperature Extremes: Do not place glass lids directly on top of, or directly under heating elements.
+Avoid extreme temperature changes when using glass lids.
+Do not submerge a hot lid in cold water.
+Glass lids are not broiler safe. - Lid Vacuum: A lid left on a pan after turning down the heat or turning the burner off, may result in a vacuum thatcauses the lid to seal to the pan.
+Using a lid made foranother pan can also cause a lid vacuum.
 If a lid vacuum occurs, DO NOT attempt to remove the lid from the pan in any way.
 To avoid a lid seal, remove the lid or set it ajar before turning heat off.